ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion

-Contact planners that can tackle complicated situations also exist.
-Deits et al.~\cite{Deits14} proposed using a mixed integer program to find footholds that avoid obstacles and violations of the kinematic limits.
-Similarly, the footstep planning problem can also be optimized by maximizing the sparsity of the contact selection vector~\cite{tonneau2020sl1m}.
-Alternative to optimization techniques, sampling-based methods have been proposed to select feasible contact plans~\cite{tonneau2018efficient}.
-Recently, Amatucci et al. \cite{Amatucci2022} presented a gait planner based on a Monte Carlo Tree Search (MTCS) algorithm; even though this approach demonstrated good performance, the expansion of the MTCS becomes too slow when a high number of discrete options are available, e.g. terrain with holes.
+In the literature, there are examples of contact planners that can tackle complicated situations.
+Deits and Tedrake~\cite{Deits14} proposed a \gls{mip} to find footholds that avoid obstacles and violations of the kinematic limits.
+Similarly, the contact planning problem can also be optimized by maximizing the sparsity of the contact selection vector~\cite{tonneau2020sl1m}.
+Alternative to optimization techniques, sampling-based methods have been proposed to select feasible contact plans.
+For example, Lin et al.~\cite{Lin2020} presented a search-based footstep planner which explicitly takes into account disturbances.
+A neural network predicts if a a candidate foothold location is zero-step and one-step capturable for a full-body dynamic model.
+Amatucci et al. \cite{Amatucci2022} presented a contact planner based on a Monte Carlo Tree Search (MCTS) algorithm; even though this approach demonstrated good performance, the expansion of the MCTS becomes too slow when a high number of discrete options are available, e.g. terrain with holes.
 Consequently, all these methods cannot be used in an \gls{mpc} fashion at high control rates.

-In this work, we address these limitations and propose an online, \gls{mpc} friendly multi-contact planner - \textit{ContactNet}, that can automatically generate arbitrary gaits, select footholds in complex terrains, e.g. stepping stones, and recover from external perturbations.
-This contact planner extends the principles used in~\cite{meduri2021deepq}, a reactive contact planner for bipedal locomotion, which was limited to single contacts and cyclic gaits.
-ContactNet, on the other hand, can automatically generate acyclic gaits online for multiple legs.
-Further, the solve time remains unaffected by terrain complexity.
-This is in stark contrast with other contact planning algorithms~\cite{Deits14, Amatucci2022}.
+In this work, we address these limitations and propose an online, \gls{mpc} friendly multi-contact planner - \textit{ContactNet}, that can automatically generate arbitrary gait schedules, select footholds in unstructured environments, e.g. stepping stones, and recover from external perturbations.
+This contact planner extends the principles used in~\cite{meduri2021deepq}, a reactive planner for bipedal locomotion, which was limited to single contacts and cyclic gaits.
+ContactNet, on the other hand, computes acyclic gaits online for multiple legs.
+The key point of this approach is that the solve time is low and remains unaffected by the number of terrain constraints, such as stepping stones.